ASP.NET Core 10 · React 19 · PostgreSQL

 SaaS in 15 min

 The production-ready SaaS boilerplate for .NET developers.
-Auth, Stripe, multi-tenancy, emails, CSRF, CI/CD — all wired up.
+Auth, Stripe, multi-tenancy, invitations, CSRF, CI/CD — all wired up.
 You add your domain logic.
 Nothing else.

 One-time purchase · Source code · No subscription